Port of Galveston: Cargo

 Galveston Wharves boxcar with CRANDIC markings on the CRANDIC at Cedar Rapids, Iowa.

 The port is equipped to handle all types of cargo including containers, dry and liquid bulk, breakbulk, RO/RO, refrigerated, and project cargoes.
 The Galveston Railroad, a terminal switching railroad, facilitates movement of cargo by rail.

 Del Monte uses one wharf to import bananas.
-In April 2016, a new vehicle distribution center for BMW Group was opened at the port.
+In April 2016, a new vehicle distribution center for BMW was opened at the port.
 This was the result of a public-private partnership that the port entered into with Wallenius Wilhelmsen Logistics Vehicle Services Americas.
 The new 20 acre site has the capacity to import 32,500 cars per year, an inventory worth more than $1.3 billion.